 Most people's vision will stabilize in a few days after surgery, but for some people it may take up to 3 to 6 months.

 A small number of people may need to have another surgery because the vision is over- or under-corrected.
 Sometimes, you will still need to wear contact lenses or glasses.

 Some people need a second surgery to get the best possible results.
 Although a second surgery may improve distance vision, it may not relieve other symptoms, such as glare, halos, or problems with night driving.
 These are common complaints following LASIK surgery, especially when an older method is used.
 These problems will go away by 6 months after the surgery in most cases.
 However, a small number of people may continue to have problems with glare.

 If your distance vision has been corrected with LASIK, it is likely that you will still need reading glasses at around age 45.

-LASIK has commonly been performed in the United States for more than 15 years.
+LASIK has commonly been performed in the United States since 1996.
 Most people seem to have stable and lasting vision improvement.